 Columbus, Ohio 43215-3431

 Manager, Curriculum and Educational Services:

 NOTE: Judicial officers and attorneys are allowed up to 24 credit hours for live webinars and 12 credit hours for self-study online courses during a biennial compliance period.
-The Supreme Court of Ohio has waived self-study caps for judicial officers and attorneys with the last names beginning with M-Z for the compliance period ending Dec.
+The Supreme Court of Ohio has waived these self-study caps for judicial officers and attorneys with the last names beginning with M-Z for the compliance period ending Dec.
 31, 2020 and A-L for the reporting period ending Dec.
 31, 2021.

 The Supreme Court of Ohio Judicial College provides continuing legal and professional education for judges, magistrates, acting judges, and non-judicial court personnel to ensure the effective administration of justice for all Ohioans.
 In addition, the Judicial College offers education opportunities for guardians ad litem and guardians of adults.
 Working in partnership with all state judicial associations, the Judicial College provides continuing legal education for their members.
 The following is a list of the Judicial College Board of Trustees.